carolineschnapp/learnings/README.md

 `git status` # Optional, this should output "On branch whatever, nothing to commit, working directory clean".

 `git checkout master` # Go to your local master branch.
+Terminal will spit "Already on 'master'" if you're already there.

 `git diff origin/master..master` # Optional.
 Check if other folks have done things to the remote master branch since last time you fetched changes.